unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/5_technical_reference.md

 #### 5.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Overview

-Terminology note: A *script-level function* is any portion of the script (typically spanning one or more macros) that implements (a subset of) the functionality pertaining to one or several of the high-level vehicle aspects discussed in [chapter 3](./3_functionality_details.md), which will in this chapter be referred to as *user-level functions*.
-There is no precise mapping between user- and script-level functions; user-level functions have really only been employed thus far as a necessary oversimplification to facilitate the process of explaining in a straightforward manner to readers not familiar with OMSI's scripting language what it is the script (roughly) does.

 The basic structure of the original M+R script has been maintained.
-For each script-level function, the primary macro, `cabinair_frame`, delegates to the appropriate macros in order to:
+For each function, the primary macro, `cabinair_frame`, delegates to the appropriate macros in order to:
-* Evaluate whether a function is "active", i.e., in this context, if preconditions hold for it to bring about change to system state.
+* Evaluate whether a function is "active", i.e., if preconditions hold for it to bring about change to system state.
 * Calculate, based on the above evaluation, the function's delta (change or rate of change).
 * Determine, for sound-emitting functions, the sound volume.